mrinaliniarcot/javascript/README.md

 ## Variables

-  - Always use `var` to declare variables.
+  - [7.1](#7.1) <a name='7.1'></a> Always use `var` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.

     ```javascript
     // bad